Mika (singer)

-In addition to his musical career, Mika has also worked as a visual artist and designer on various projects, among them sunglasses for the Italian eyewear company Lozza, a clothing line for Belgian retailer JBC, pens for the 100th anniversary of Pilot, and (along with his sister Yasmine) three watches for Swiss company Swatch.
+In addition to his musical career, Mika has worked as a visual artist and designer on various projects, among them sunglasses for the Italian eyewear company Lozza, a clothing line for Belgian retailer JBC, pens for the 100th anniversary of Pilot, and (along with his sister Yasmine) three watches for Swiss company Swatch.

 Life and career

 1983–2006: Childhood and early career

 On 18 August 1983, Mika was born in Beirut, the third of five children—he has two older sisters, Yasmine and Paloma, a younger sister Zuleika, and a younger brother, Fortuné.
-His parents are an American-born Lebanese mother (Mary Joan "Joannie", née Mouakad, daughter of John Mouakad and Odette Farah) and an Israeli-born American father (Michael Holbrook Penniman, son of William Frederick Penniman III and Dorothy Dyar).
+His parents are an American-born Lebanese-Syrian mother (Mary Joan "Joannie", née Mouakad, daughter of John Mouakad and Odette Farah) and an American father (Michael Holbrook Penniman, son of William Frederick Penniman III and Dorothy Dyar).
 Mika's father was a banker born in Jerusalem.
-His father's father – Mika's paternal grandfather William Frederick Penniman III – was a diplomat.
+His paternal grandfather William Frederick Penniman III was a diplomat.
 Mika's maternal grandfather John Mouakad was Syrian (from Damascus).
+He is also the second-nephew of writer William Peter Blatty, best known for his 1971 novel The Exorcist, the second cousin of photojournalist J. T. Blatty, and the great-great-nephew of Melkite bishop Germanos Mouakkad.

 When Mika was a year old, his family was forced to leave war-torn Lebanon and moved to Paris, France.

-The family lived happily for a time in Paris.
+The family lived for a time in Paris.
 "I was brought up as a Parisian boy, you know," Mika said in an interview.
 "With the pencil-striped trousers and the hat that I had to wear to school.
 It was very traditional..."

 The first piano piece the young Mika learned to play was "Les Champs-Élysées", by Joe Dassin.
 At the age of 7, he wrote his first song, a piano instrumental called "Angry", which he describes as "awful".

-In 1990 Mika's father went on a business trip to Kuwait and became trapped in the U.S. embassy for seven months when the Gulf War broke out.
-When the elder Penniman returned home, he had to take a new job, which meant a move to London.
+In 1990 Mika's father went on a business trip to Kuwait and became trapped in the U.S. embassy for about eight months when the Gulf War broke out.
+When the elder Penniman returned home, he was forced to take a new job, which meant a move to London.